sbrink00/MKS21X-FinalProject/README.md

 -Samuel Brink: I finished syncing up Hand, Deck, and Shoe with the CardList class.
 I also got deal in blackjack to give the player and dealer a hand.

 January 8: I am done with the Tile class and the construction of the roulette board in the Roulette class.
 The printBoard() works correctly and I will next write all the ways to bet and the spin() function, which will spit out a random Tile.

+January 9: I finished the spin() function which returns a random Tile.
+On the 10th I will start to write all of the bet returns and the bet options.